chrismbah/PTE-FUTO/README.md

 ## Overview

-PTE-FUTO is an E-Learning platform that offers a centralized hub for students providing easy access to course syllabi and structures, downloadable PDFs, files, materials, and textbooks relevant to their studies, A gpa calculator to track and calculate their academic performance and a blog filled with educational content, and updates for students.
+PTE-FUTO is an E-Learning platform I have built to solve certain problems college students face in their day to day life.

+<b>Problem:</b> Students often struggle to find all the resources they need for success in one place.
+Course outlines, learning materials, textbooks, and GPA calculators can be scattered across different websites or physical locations.

+<b>Solution:</b> My E-learning platform offers a centralized hub for students, providing:

+- <b> Course Outlines </b> Easy access to course syllabi and structures.
+- <b> Learning Resources: </b> Downloadable PDFs, files, materials, manuals and textbooks relevant to their studies.
+- <b> GPA Calculator: </b> A tool to track and calculate their academic performance.
+- <b> Blog: </b> Educational and Informative content, tips, and updates for students.
+- <b> Student Dashboard: </b> A personalized workspace for managing their learning journey.

+<b>Overall Benefits: </b>

+- Improved organization and accessibility of learning materials.
+- Streamlined study process and easier tracking of academic progress.
+- Access to valuable educational content and resources.

+This platform has the potential to be a valuable resource for students, saving them time and effort in finding the information they need to succeed.

 ## Features